derekburgess/jaws/docs/adr/0005-evidence-store-and-portable-experiment-records.md

 explicit.
 Secret values are never recorded.

 An `ArtifactStore` protocol isolates bundle semantics from storage location.
-The exact JSON/JSONL/Parquet encodings, artifact-store configuration, and indexing implementation remain due in Milestone 5; this ADR fixes the responsibility boundary rather than prematurely selecting those details.
+The exact JSON/JSONL/Parquet encodings and artifact-store configuration remain due in Milestone 5.
+Milestone 2 implements only the minimal reconstructable graph index;
+this ADR fixes the responsibility boundary without prematurely selecting bundle encodings or artifact infrastructure.

 ## Alternatives considered